It’s important to find out about postgraduate funding as soon as you’re thinking about applying for a course.

 For information about scholarships and other sources of funding for postgraduate students, go to our scholarship & funding opportunities search.

-See the SAAS Postgraduate funding guide for more information.
+See the SAAS Postgraduate funding guide for more information about courses and student eligibility.

 PGDE Primary or Secondary Education